Ugbe/stagetworest/README.md

-# stagetworest
-A Django REST API for the second (or third :)) stage of the HNG 11 internship
+A Django-based REST API that handles authentication, for the second (or third 😂) stage of the HNG 11 internship.